10 Reasons You Should Start A Christian Blog.

-It could be that you are already thinking about starting your blog, or maybe someone sent you a link, or you read the title and thought it would be an interesting read.
+It could be that you are already thinking about starting your blog, or maybe someone sent you a link, or you read the title and thought it would be an exciting read.

 Well, your next move is:

-- Decide which of the ten reasons above is driving you to start a blog.
+- Decide which of the ten reasons above drives you to start a blog.

 - Find a problem you want to solve - Your goal is to provide value and help.